Industry Insights

 In the end, CTV isn’t just about reaching the right people—it’s about making sure your message actually lands.

-But First, Let’s Debunk CTV Pricing Myths
+Now Let’s Debunk CTV Pricing Myths

 Let’s explore a few common misconceptions—and what actually drives performance.